Frustrated man with head on laptop keyboard

 • A sales page on your website.

 The action you want your readers to take, in each case, will depend on the content of your article.
-But the idea is to keep moving your reader through your customer journey, so they’re always one step closer to converting from a prospect to a customer.
+But the idea is to keep moving your reader through your customer journey, so they’re always one step closer to converting.

 The CTAs you use in your article need to be irresistible enough to inspire your reader to act.
 If they’re not, that could be impacting your conversions.